This feature is currently only available for local installations of ftrack. How to enable (Custom layouts).

 }# 3 - Try to match against entity only which is useful for defaults.

-If not matching layout is found the built-in default layouts will be used.
+If no matching layout is found the built-in default layouts will be used.

-Each layout is identified by an id that define where is should be applied in ftrack.
+Each layout is identified by an id that defines where it should be applied in ftrack.
 The following identifiers are valid: